Pregnancy: What to Expect in Your First Trimester (Weeks 1-12)

-Near the end of the first trimester (13 weeks gestation) your baby is about three inches long.
-It weighs about one ounce.
-The brain and spinal cord are developing rapidly.
-Your baby can squint, frown, open and shut its mouth, turn its head, make a fist, and kick.
+Near the end of the first trimester (12 weeks gestation), your baby is nearly three inches long and weighs about one ounce.
+This is similar to the length of a peapod.
+Baby’s brain and spinal cord are developing rapidly.

-The placenta has formed and blood is now circulating through the umbilical cord.
-Amniotic fluid cushions the baby and allows the baby to move around easily.
-At this time, you cannot feel these movements.
+In the womb, the placenta is formed and blood is circulating through the umbilical cord.
+Amniotic fluid cushions your baby and allows them to move around easily.

-The baby's heartbeat may be heard as early as the twelfth week of pregnancy using a highly sensitive Doppler that allows us to hear the baby's heartbeat.
-The normal range for the baby's heart rate is 115 to 160 beats per minute.
-Fast or slow, the heart rate is not a valid indication of whether a baby is a girl or boy.
+Baby's heartbeat can be heard as early as the twelfth week of pregnancy.
+The normal range for a baby's heart rate is 110–160 beats per minute.
+While some people believe heart rate can predict baby’s gender, it’s not a true indicator of whether baby is a girl or boy.

-- Week 8 - The embryo now measures 16 millimeters, about the size of a postage stamp.
-It looks more like a fetus, curled in the familiar fetal position and its legs are extended and arms have defined, bent elbows.
-The developing eyelids begin to close up, the external ears have begun to form, the nostrils are defined and open and the upper lip has begun to form.
+Baby is the size of a raspberry.
+The embryo measures 16 millimeters, about the size of a postage stamp.
+It looks more like a fetus, curled in a fetal position.
+The legs are extended, arms defined and elbows bent.
+The developing eyelids begin to close, external ears are forming, nostrils are defined and open and the upper lip is forming, too.

-- Week 9 - The embryo measures 1.25 inches from crown to rump and weighs 1/30 of an ounce.
-Taste buds develop, the toes separate, and the intestines move out of the umbilical cord and fully into the embryo's body.
+Baby is the size of a grape.
+The embryo measures 1.25 inches from crown to rump and weighs 1/30 of an ounce.
+Taste buds have developed, toes are separating, and the intestines move out of the umbilical cord and fully into the embryo's body.
 All the organs are in place and distinctly formed.
-Now they must grow in size and become interconnected.
+Now, they must grow in size and become interconnected.
 As they do, the embryo becomes a fetus.

-- Week 10 - With all organs in place, your baby shifts its energy from developing into growing over the next seven months until it is a full-size, full-term infant.
-Tiny fingernails and toenails have begun to grow, and hair follicles develop below the surface of the skin.
+Baby is the size of a kumquat.
+With all organs in place, the fetus shifts its energy into growing over the next seven months until it’s a full-size, full-term infant.
+Tiny fingernails and toenails are growing, and hair follicles develop below the surface of the skin.
 The head is large and round, and the neck is visible beneath the tucked head.
 In males, the penis bud is clear.
-In females, genitalia have begun to show.
+In females, genitalia start to show.

-- Week 11 - Between weeks 9 and 12, your baby doubles in size to three inches from head to toe.
-The connections between the nerves and the muscles have tripled since last week.
+Baby is the size of a fig. Between weeks 9 and 12, baby doubles in size to three inches from head to toe.
+The connections between the nerves and muscles have tripled since last week.
 Teeth begin to take shape.
-About 70 grams of amniotic fluid bathe your baby.
+About 70 grams of amniotic fluid bathe baby.

-- Week 12 - At the end of the first trimester, your baby weighs about 1/10 of an ounce.
-All of her major systems are in place, and all of her organs are formed and functioning.
-Now they begin the long, seven-month road to functioning outside the womb.
+Baby is the size of a lime.
+At the end of the first trimester, baby weighs about 1/10 of an ounce.
+All major systems are in place, and organs are formed and functioning.
+Now, they begin the long, seven-month road to functioning outside the womb.
 Individuality is already present, as different babies have different facial expressions.

 Bleeding and Cramping